Global trace formula for ultra-differentiable Anosov flows: Global space: first step

-converges in trace class operator topology if $\Re\p{z}$ is large enough (there are a finite number of non-zero terms with $k < N$ that are also trace class thanks to Proposition~\ref{proplocop} since $h\p{t}$ vanishes for $t \leq t_0$).
-Now notice that for all $t \in \R$ the sum
+converges in $S_p$ provided that $\varpi$ is large enough(there are a finite number of non-zero terms with $k < N$ that are also in $S_p$ thanks to Proposition~\ref{proplocop} since $h\p{t}$ vanishes for $t \leq t_0$).
+Now notice that, for every $t \in \R$, the sum